princeton-sns/specreds/p1setup.md

 ### Option 1: using cloudlab c220g2 or c220g5 machines (RECOMMENDED)

-If using our pre-configured disk image is not plausible for you, we also provide a one-click script `script/prepare-env.sh` that does all compilation and installation work.
-This script should work on any machine running ubuntu 20.04 on amd64/x86-64.
-This script does the following things in order:

 On cloudlab, start an experiment with the `small-lan` profile (this is the standard profile provided by cloudlab.
 If you don't see this, any profile that does not occupy the machine's SSD drive also work).
 Then in Step 2 Parameterize, select `UBUNTU 20.04` as the OS image and specify `c220g2` or `c220g5` as the node type (depending on the availability).

 After the experiment is started, wait for it to boot up and then ssh into it.
-The default shell is `tcsh` and we recommend `bash`.
+The default shell is `tcsh` but we recommend `bash`.
 Run the following command to change the shell:

 	sudo chsh -s /bin/bash $USER    # change the default shell